segmentio/segment-docs/src/connections/alerting.md

 To receive a source volume alert in a Slack channel, you must first create a Slack webhook.
 For more information about Slack webhooks, see the [Sending messages using incoming webhooks](https://api.slack.com/messaging/webhooks){:target="_blank”} documentation.

 To create a source volume alert:
+1. In your workspace, navigate to Connections, select Sources, and select the Event streams tab.
-1. Open your workspace and navigate to the [event streaming source](/docs/connections/sources/#event-streams-sources) you'd like to configure alerts for.
+2. Select the [event streams source](/docs/connections/sources/#event-streams-sources) you'd like to configure alerts for.
 2. Select the Alerts tab and click **Create alert**.
 3. On the Create alert sidesheet, enter a percentage of source volume change that you'd like to be notified for.
 4. Select one or more channels you'd like to receive alerts in.